SalomePlatform/.github/profile/README.md

 - [User documenatation page for SALOME 9.10](https://docs.salome-platform.org/latest/main/gui.html)
 - [Developer documenatation page for SALOME 9.10](https://docs.salome-platform.org/latest/main/tui.html)

+## How to install SALOME ?

+- If you are looking to use SALOME, we provide precompiled binaries which simplifies the installation process.
+You can find these binaries [here](https://www.salome-platform.org/?page_id=2433)
+- For developers who are looking to self install SALOME we highly recommend using [*SAT*](https://github.com/SalomePlatform/sat).
+Our [wiki]() page explains more detailed procedure on self installation via *SAT*.
+One can also follow [Cmake](https://cmake.org/) based self installation procedure explained [here](https://docs.salome-platform.org/latest/dev/cmake/html/index.html)

 ## How do I contribute to SALOME on GitHub ? ##